The churches we read about in the Bible can seem so different from the churches most of us have experienced...

 We’re all about Jesus

-The message of his life, death and resurrection is changing us from the inside out.
-He made us right with the Father who hears our prayers and cares for every detail of our lives.
+The message of Jesus’ life, death and resurrection is changing us from the inside out.
+He gave us a new relationship with a fatherly God who hears our prayers and cares for every detail of our lives.
 He gave us his Spirit who works in us and through us in beautiful and miraculous ways.
 When we read that Jesus said, “As I have loved you, so you must love one another” and “Love your neighbor as yourself” that changed the focus of our lives.
 Now we’re redirecting our time, money and attention away from buildings and services towards loving our community in relevant ways.

 STATEMENT OF FAITH

-Our Statement of Faith represents core doctrines that are shared by all of our members.
-We’ve also identified several theological distinctives which shape the identity and direction of our church.
+Our Statement of Faith represents core beliefs that are shared by all of our members.
+We’ve also identified several distinctives which shape the identity and direction of our church.

 In place of traditional Sunday services, Home Groups are the primary way that Basic Church gathers throughout the week.
 Just like any other group of people, we aren’t exempt from the messiness and brokenness of life.
 But then again, our relationships are different because the message of a loving God is transforming us and the ways we relate to one another.

 Beyond meeting together regularly, Home Groups function much like a loving family.
-Members hangout, share meals, celebrate special moments and carry one another’s burdens.
+Members hangout, share meals, celebrate special moments and walk through difficult seasons of life together.
 Care, discipleship, and service flow naturally out of these relationships in the normal rhythms of everyday life.

 It’s easy to have a nice sounding value statement but a church’s true values can be seen in what they pursue, encourage, and celebrate.
 Our values represent the lifestyle that we try to work out every day.